-Taxpayers who file tax returns with an expired ITIN will be sent a notice advising them of the renewal requirement.
-They will experience processing delays until they renew their ITIN.
+The IRS will send taxpayers who try to file tax returns with an expired ITIN a notice about the renewal requirement.
+Taxpayers will experience processing delays until they renew their ITIN.
 Refunds for some tax credits like the Child Tax Credit and the American Opportunity Tax Credit will be held until the ITIN is renewed.

 What is the Renewal Process?

-One can renew an expiring ITIN by completing and submitting Form W-7, “Application for IRS Individual Taxpayer Identification Number,” and all required identification documents to the IRS.
+One can renew an expired ITIN by completing and submitting to the IRS Form W-7, “Application for IRS Individual Taxpayer Identification Number,” and all required identification documents (see pages 3-4), along with the tax return.
 The “Renew an Existing ITIN” box at the top of the application and a reason for submitting Form W-7 must be checked.
-The W-7 application can be submitted three ways:
+The W-7 application can be submitted three different ways:

-- Mail the application to the IRS address listed on the form instructions with original identification documents or copies that are certified by the agency that issued them.
+- Mail the application and tax return to the IRS address listed on the form W-7 instructions with original identification documents or copies that are certified by the agency that issued them.
 Documents will be returned within 60 days.
-A tax return is not required to be included with a W-7 application to renew an ITIN.

 - Visit an IRS authorized Certified Acceptance Agent or authorized VITA site that can verify some identification documents so that the originals do not need to be mailed to the IRS.*